-V-b.
-Detailed Results for Some Selected Categories and Products
+7.5.2 Detailed Results for Some Selected Categories and Products

-In Tables A1-A19 of the Appendix, we report detailed tabulations of all five markup ratios derived in section II-c, for each national brand/private label pair for all 19 product categories included in our dataset.
+In tables 7A.1-7A.19, we report detailed tabulations of all five markup ratios derived in section 7.2.3, for each national brand/private-label pair for all nineteen product categories included in our data set.

-Among the 19 categories, the toothbrush category (Table A1) attains the highest average value of our "preferred" lower bound markup ratio with a category average of 3.44.
-Within the category, four types of Crest Toothbrush (of different size and strength) attain a markup ratio in the range of 5.48-5.80, and two types of Reach Toothbrush attain markup values of 4.36 and 4.56.
-The results for the remaining products in this category suggest more moderate market power with markup ratios in the range of 1.56 for Johnson and Johnson Floss Wax Mint and 1.49 for Pepsodent Toothbrush.
+Among the nineteen categories, the toothbrush category (table 7A.1) attains the highest average value of our preferred lower-bound markup ratio, with a category average of 3.44.
+Within the category, four types of Crest toothbrush (of different size and strength) attain a markup ratio in the range of 5.48-5.80, and two types of Reach toothbrush attain markup values of 4.36 and 4.56.
+The results for the remaining products in this category suggest more moderate market power, with markup ratios in the range of 1.56 for Johnson and Johnson waxed mint dental floss and 1.49 for the Pepsodent toothbrush.

-The manufacturers' lower bound markup ratios calculated using the wholesale prices attain even higher values.
-For example, for the four Crest and two Reach toothbrushes, $\mathbf{m}^{w}$ falls in the range of 13.00-19.84.
+The manufacturers' lower-bound markup ratios calculated using the wholesale prices attain even higher values.
+For example, for the four Crest and two Reach toothbrushes, μ^{ν} falls in the range of 13.00-19.84.
 Overall, the category average of these markup figures is 10.43.
 The reasons for these very high measured markup figures, unique to the toothbrush category, remain a mystery.

-The figures in the last two columns of Table A1 suggest that the retailer's markup on private label products in this category far exceeds its markup ratio on the corresponding nationally branded product by nearly an order of magnitude.
-For example, for the highest markup brand, the Crest Toothbrush, the retailer's markup ratio is only 1.14, while the markup ratio on the corresponding private label is 7.03.
-Overall, the retailer's average markup ratio for nationally branded products in this category, equals 1.37, while the average markup ratio for private label products equals 4.87.
+The figures in the last two columns of table 7A.1 suggest that the retailer's markup on private-label products in this category far exceeds its markup ratio on the corresponding nationally branded product by nearly an order of magnitude.
+For example, for the highest markup brand, the Crest toothbrush, the retailer's markup ratio is only 1.14, whereas the markup ratio on the corresponding private label is 7.03.
+Overall, the retailer's average markup ratio for nationally branded products in this category equals 1.37, whereas the average markup ratio for private-label products equals 4.87.

-Finally, the lower bound markup ratios calculated using the retail prices are more moderate, although for the top four products, the ratio still exceeds 3.00 and for another two products it is close to 3.00.
+Finally, the lower-bound markup ratios calculated using the retail prices are more moderate, although for the top four products the ratio still exceeds 3.00, and for another two products it is close to 3.00.
 The category average for this ratio is 2.33.

-For the remaining 18 categories we find more moderate markup figures.
+For the remaining eighteen categories we find more moderate markup figures.
 Nevertheless, in most categories they are quite substantial.
-For example, for the analgesics category reported in Table A5, the average of our "preferred" lower bound markup ratio is 1.84.
+For example, for the analgesics category, reported in table 7A.5, the average of our preferred lower-bound markup ratio is 1.84.
 Several products in this category have especially high markup ratios.
-For example, the "preferred" lower bound on the markup ratio for Children's Anacin-3 Tablets is 4.99 (column 1).
-Four other products with especially high markup ratios are Panadol Children's Tablets with the lower bound markup ratio of 3.91, followed by Tylenol Extra Strength Caplets with 2.53, Tylenol Tablets (Regular) with 2.44, and Bayer Children's Aspirin with a markup ratio of 2.28.
+For example, the preferred lower bound on the markup ratio for children's Anacin-3 tablets is 4.99 (column [1]).
+Four other products with especially high markup ratios are Panadol children's tablets, with the lower-bound markup ratio of 3.91, followed by

+Tylenol extra- strength caplets, with 2.53; Tylenol tablets (regular), with 2.44; and Bayer children's aspirin, with a markup ratio of 2.28.
+10